rdmorganiser/rdmo-catalog/rdmorganiser/questions/SMP_Readme.md

 # Talks on the Topic
 There were also some presentations on the development of this catalogue by the Max Planck Digital Library.
 See, for example, at the E-Science Days 2023 in Heidelberg: https://hdl.handle.net/21.11116/0000-000C-B40F-9.

+# Talks on the Topic
+There were also some presentations on the development of this catalogue.
+See, for example, at the E-Science Days 2023 in Heidelberg: https://hdl.handle.net/21.11116/0000-000C-B40F-9.

 # Feedback
 Of course, we are always happy to receive feedback: rdmo@mpdl.mpg.de.